Sea urchin

-Like all echinoderms, adult sea urchins have fivefold symmetry, but their pluteus larvae feature bilateral (mirror) symmetry, indicating that the sea urchin belongs to the Bilateria group of animal phyla, which also comprises the chordates and the arthropods, the annelids and the molluscs, and are found in every ocean and in every climate, from the tropics to the polar regions, and inhabit marine benthic (sea bed) habitats, from rocky shores to hadal zone depths.
-The fossil record of the Echinoids dates from the Ordovician period, some 450 million years ago.
-The closest echinoderm relatives of the sea urchin are the sea cucumbers (Holothuroidea), both of which are deuterostomes, a clade that includes the chordates.
+Like all echinoderms, adult sea urchins have pentagonal symmetry with their pluteus larvae featuring bilateral (mirror) symmetry; The latter indicates that they belong to the Bilateria, along with chordates, arthropods, annelids and molluscs.
+Sea urchins are found in every ocean and in every climate, from the tropics to the polar regions, and inhabit marine benthic (sea bed) habitats, from rocky shores to hadal zone depths.
+The fossil record of the echinoids dates from the Ordovician period, some 450 million years ago.
+The closest echinoderm relatives of the sea urchin are the sea cucumbers (Holothuroidea), which like them are deuterostomes, a clade that includes the chordates.
 (Sand dollars are a separate order in the sea urchin class Echinoidea.)

 The animals have been studied since the 19th century as model organisms in developmental biology, as their embryos were easy to observe.
 That has continued with studies of their genomes because of their unusual fivefold symmetry and relationship to chordates.
-Species such as the slate pencil urchin are popular in aquariums, where they are useful for controlling algae.
+Species such as the slate pencil urchin are popular in aquaria, where they are useful for controlling algae.
 Fossil urchins have been used as protective amulets.

 Diversity

-Sea urchins are members of the phylum Echinodermata, which also includes sea stars, sea cucumbers, sand dollars, brittle stars, and crinoids.
+Sea urchins are members of the phylum Echinodermata, which also includes starfish, sea cucumbers, sand dollars, brittle stars, and crinoids.
 Like other echinoderms, they have five-fold symmetry (called pentamerism) and move by means of hundreds of tiny, transparent, adhesive "tube feet".
 The symmetry is not obvious in the living animal, but is easily visible in the dried test.

-Specifically, the term "sea urchin" refers to the "regular echinoids", which are symmetrical and globular, and includes several different taxonomic groups, with two subclasses : Euechinoidea ("modern" sea urchins, including irregular ones) and Cidaroidea or "slate-pencil urchins", which have very thick, blunt spines, with algae and sponges growing on them.
+Specifically, the term "sea urchin" refers to the "regular echinoids", which are symmetrical and globular, and includes several different taxonomic groups, with two subclasses: Euechinoidea ("modern" sea urchins, including irregular ones) and Cidaroidea, or "slate-pencil urchins", which have very thick, blunt spines, with algae and sponges growing on them.
 The "irregular" sea urchins are an infra-class inside the Euechinoidea, called Irregularia, and include Atelostomata and Neognathostomata.
-Irregular echinoids include: flattened sand dollars, sea biscuits, and heart urchins.
+Irregular echinoids include flattened sand dollars, sea biscuits, and heart urchins.

 Together with sea cucumbers (Holothuroidea), they make up the subphylum Echinozoa, which is characterized by a globoid shape without arms or projecting rays.
 Sea cucumbers and the irregular echinoids have secondarily evolved diverse shapes.
 Although many sea cucumbers have branched tentacles surrounding their oral openings, these have originated from modified tube feet and are not homologous to the arms of the crinoids, sea stars, and brittle stars.